sintel-dev/pyteller/README.md

 |7/1/14 3:51|	75.92|	0|
 |7/1/14 4:51|	75.02|	0.02|
 |7/1/14 5:51|	75.02|	0.06|

-The timestamp bust begin at or before the target value table's first time stamp and end at or after the target value table's last timestamp, but the level of granularity between the target table and the exogenous input table does not have to match.
+The timestamp must begin at or before the target value table's first timestamp and end at or after the target value table's last timestamp, but the level of granularity between the target table and the exogenous input table does not have to match.

 ## Output

-The output of the **pyteller Pipelines** is another table that contains the timestamp and the forecasting value(s), matching the format of the input targets table.
+The output of the pyteller Pipelines is another table that contains the timestamp and the forecasting value(s), matching the format of the input targets table.

 ## Datasets in the library

-For development and evaluation of pipelines, we include the NYC taxi data that can be found on the [TLC](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), or the processed version maintained by Numenta [here](https://github.com/numenta/NAB/tree/master/data).
+For development and evaluation of pipelines, we include the NYC taxi data that can be found [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), or the processed version maintained by Numenta [here](https://github.com/numenta/NAB/tree/master/data).
 We also use PJM electricity demand data found [here](https://dataminer2.pjm.com/feed/inst_load).

 ### Data Loading